Ethnic groups in East Asia

-East Asian people (also East Asians) comprise a wide variety of ethnic groups from East Asia, which consists of China, Japan, Mongolia, Hong Kong, Macau, Korea, and Taiwan.
+East Asian people (also East Asians) comprise a wide variety of ethnic groups from East Asia, which includes China, Japan, Mongolia, North Korea, South Korea, and Taiwan.
 The total population of all countries within this region is estimated to be 1.677 billion and 21% of the world's population in 2020.
-However, large East Asian diasporas, such as the Chinese, Japanese, Korean, and Mongolian diasporas, as well as diasporas of other East Asian ethnic groups, mean that the 1.677 billion does not necessarily represent an accurate figure for the number of East Asian people worldwide.
+However, large East Asian diasporas, such as the Chinese, Japanese, Korean, Mongolian, and Taiwanese, as well as diasporas of other East Asian ethnic groups, mean that the 1.677 billion does not necessarily represent an accurate figure for the number of East Asian people worldwide.

 The major ethnic groups (Note: There are no universally accepted and precise definitions of the terms "ethnic group" and "nationality".
 In the context of East Asian ethnography in particular, the terms ethnic group, people, nationality and ethno-linguistic group, are mostly used interchangeably, although preference may vary in usage with respect to the situation specific to the individual core countries of traditional East Asia.) that form the core of traditional East Asia are the Han Chinese, Koreans, and Yamato.
 Other ethnic groups of East Asia include the Ainu, Bai, Daur, Manchus, Mongols, Qiang, Ryukyuans, and Tibetans.